envdmt/EDMT/_sources/autoapi/edmt/base/base/index.rst.txt

    of the input `row`, parses it into a pandas DataFrame, and returns the result.
    It includes retry logic with exponential backoff to handle transient network errors.

-   Args:
-       row (dict or pandas.Series): A metadata record containing a URL string in the column specified by `col`.
+   :param row: A metadata record containing a URL string in the
+               column specified by `col`.
+   :type row: dict or pandas.Series
-       col (str): The key or column name in `row` that contains the URL to the CSV file. max_retries (int, optional): Maximum number of retry attempts in case of failure.
+   :param col: The key or column name in `row` that contains the URL to the CSV file.
+   :type col: str
+   :param max_retries: Maximum number of retry attempts in case of failure.
                        Defaults to 3.
+   :type max_retries: int, optional
-       timeout (int or float, optional): Timeout for each HTTP request in seconds.
+   :param timeout: Timeout for each HTTP request in seconds.
                    Defaults to 15 seconds.

-   Returns:
-       pandas.DataFrame or None:
+   :type timeout: int or float, optional

-           - A pandas DataFrame containing the parsed CSV data if successful.
+   :returns:     - A pandas DataFrame containing the parsed CSV data if successful.
                  - `None` if the URL is missing, invalid, or if all retry attempts fail.

-   Raises:
-       None
+   :rtype: pandas.DataFrame or None

+   :raises None: